orangespaceman/pilkunnussija/README.md

 ### Colons and semicolons

  - use a colon where the first part introduces a proposition that is resolved by the second
+ - use a colon to indicate the start of a list, and a semicolons in between
  - use a semicolon between two related statements when a colon is too much and a comma is too little
- - use a colon to indicate the start of a list, and a semicolons in between
+ - use a semicolon to where two related and grammatically complete sentences are joined without a conjunction

 ### Brackets